-After struggling against the rule of the Counts of Provence for centuries, Nice became a part of the Duchy of Savoy in 1388.
-Along with the neighboring fishing village of Villefranche-sur-mer, Nice became the only port in the county of Savoy on the Mediterranean.
+After struggling against the rule of the Counts of Provence for centuries, Nice became a part of the County of Savoy in 1388.
+Along with the neighboring fishing village of Villefranche-sur-mer, Nice became the only port in the Duchy of Savoy on the Mediterranean.

 Nice thrived during this period, with new fortifications being built, and the population of the town expanding.
 At the time, Savoy covered much of the area around the Alps, with its capital in Chambéry.

 8. It became part of France in 1860.

 In 1792 Napoleon Bonaparte decided to annex Savoie on his way to conquer Italy.